 Quick actions for better cyber hygiene

 In the following, we present several quick actions.
 There is no specific order, and you don’t have to implement everything.
 If you have further suggestions, feel free to contact us.

-You likely own one or more devices to access this blog and the whole internet.
+You likely own one or more devices to access this website and the whole internet.
 Examples are smartphones, laptops, and desktop computers.
 However, there are even more devices in our “everything is smart” world like IP cameras, smartwatches, or a fridge connected to the internet.
-Then, you may have a router, and other devices on your home network.
+Then, you may have a router and other devices on your home network.
 Maybe, you also run a server somewhere.
 All devices need care.
 Here are some tips:

 - Never connect removable media to your devices without knowing its origin: We think of a random USB flash drive in the parking lot here.
 Lost and found items can be malicious.